 Musical tastes notwithstanding, the project was already “holed through” by 1972.
 Then, the financial crises under Mayor Abe Beame that crushed the 2nd Avenue subway hobbled all City planning.

 That crisis deepened when President Gerald Ford refused federal aid to the city in 1975.
 (A memorable Daily News headline: FORD TO CITY: DROP DEAD helped defeat Ford’s reelection bid.)

 The city survived and thrived, but mass transit was on life support for years to come.

 The 63rd Street tunnel that provides Roosevelt Island and Queens with subway service as it rolls under the East River is unique.
-The section under the East River was constructed using an immersed tube method without any tunneling.
+The section under the East River uses an immersed tube method without any tunneling.

-Trenches were dug in the river bed and 375 concrete sections, prefabricated in Fort Deposit, Maryland, were floated up the Atlantic and sunk into place.
+Trenches dug in the river bed hold 375 concrete sections, prefabricated in Fort Deposit, Maryland, and floated up the Atlantic before sinking into place.

-Interesting as this is from an engineering point of view (It won a number of awards.), it’s more so because these are double tunnels with upper and lower sections, another leftover from Mayor Wagner’s grand vision.
+Interesting as this is from an engineering point of view, it’s more so because these are double tunnels with upper and lower sections, another leftover from Mayor Wagner’s grand vision.

 The upper section is the one on which the F train travels, as originally projected.
-The lower level was designed to serve an East Side terminal for the Long Island Railroad that fell victim to the 1970s financial crisis.
+The lower level was designed for serving an East Side terminal for the Long Island Railroad.
+That fell victim to the 1970s financial crisis.